anjrew/dji-tello-playground/README.md

 Find all the scripts in the `src` folder.

+1. Manual control with smart phone
-1. Simple take off
+2. Simple take off
-2. Follow with face detection
+3. Follow with face detection
-3. Navigate route (bonus for fastest lap)
+4. Navigate route (bonus for fastest lap)
-4. Orchistrate swarm
+5. Orchistrate swarm
-5. Do stunts
+6. Do stunts
-6. Make deliveries
+7. Make deliveries